klong4/ESP32_2.4/TEENSY_3WIRE_SPI_PINOUT.md

    - Teensy 4.0 provides 3.3V from its voltage regulator

 5. **SPI Speed**:
-   - Display (SPI): Configured for 30MHz on Teensy 4.0 (can be increased up to 50MHz)
+   - Display (SPI0): Configured for 30MHz on Teensy 4.0 (can be increased up to 50MHz)
-   - SD Card (SPI): Typically 25MHz or lower for reliability
+   - SD Card (SPI1): Typically 25MHz or lower for reliability

-6. **Shared SPI Bus**:
+6. **Dedicated SPI Buses**:
-   - Display and SD card share the same SPI bus (Pins 11, 12, 13)
+   - **Display uses SPI0** (Pins 11, 12, 13) - bit-banged for ST7789 compatibility
-   - Devices are selected using different CS pins:
-     - **Display CS**: Pin 10
-     - **SD Card CS**: Pin 1
-   - Only one device can be active at a time (CS LOW)
+   - **SD Card uses SPI1** (Pins 26, 27, 1) - hardware SPI for better performance
+   - No bus sharing = no conflicts, better reliability

 7. **Shared Reset Pin**:
    - Pin 8 can be safely shared between display (RESX) and touch (CTP /RESET)
-   - SD cards don't use a reset pin, only CS for device selection
+   - SD cards don't use a reset pin

 ## Software Configuration